ALONE Season 2 Finale Recap

 David rests his body inside his shelter due to his knee injury.
 The show then takes a look at David’s journey thus far for the viewers at home.
-As we saw with Larry, we also witness the progress and hardships of David’s journey.
+As we saw with Larry, we also witnessed the progress and hardships of David’s journey.
 Towards the end, David has discovered his absolute need for human contact (especially with his children).
-Even though this journey has been life changing, David looks forward to the day that this journey is complete.
+Even though this journey has been life-changing, David looks forward to the day that this journey is complete.

 The Final Tapout

 Larry and David both discuss their final days and the emotional battle they both endure daily to tap out or to continue…